History of Detroit: Women in the 20th century

 Despite these circumstances, the stereotypical image of women in society was hard-pressed to change.
-Alhough women were granted more opportunities of employment, they were still continuously shut out of traditionally male-dominated roles, including metalwork, chemicals, tool-making, steel, and construction.
+Although women were granted more opportunities of employment, they were still continuously shut out of traditionally male-dominated roles, including metalwork, chemicals, tool-making, steel, and construction.
 This is ironic, considering Detroit was a production hub during the war—its many automotive factories were continuously churning out tanks, air crafts, and weapons.
 These gender-based restrictions limited the types of jobs women could hold, which led many women to work entry-level jobs in assembly lines where they were not expected, nor authorized to partake in more physical tasks.
 Because women could not participate in these more grueling tasks, employers used this as an excuse to under-pay them, and restrict their benefits.
 Women were still expected to be responsible for house-work and childcare, making it difficult for them to work the longer hours, and resulted in high rates of absenteeism, leaving them with an unsteady source of income.
 This created a vicious cycle, where women were simultaneously expected to take on the role of the "man of the house", while not being given the same opportunities males were.
 The on-going tug-of-war between country and family left many women in a limbo, where they could not safely rely on their work to afford supporting their children.

 African American women were especially discriminated against on the basis of both their race and sex.
 Many firms and factories prioritized white women, leading to African American women working in more dangerous environments where they were often harassed by their white male co-workers.
 In 1943, out of the 50 war production plants in Detroit that hired women, only 19 allowed African American women to work.
 Due to these restrictions, only 20% of African American women had a job by 1950, leaving many of their families searching for domestic or short-term stints to afford housing and food.

 It is often said that women "gained more rights" during World War II.
 While it is true that women were encouraged to take a more proactive position in society, they were still faced with many barriers—especially women of color.
 It is difficult to raise an entire family with the number of job restrictions and lack of employment opportunities that women experienced.
-When their husbands and white men specifically, returned from war, they were often given their previously held employment positions, leaving newly-widowed women to search elsewhere for any work.
+When their husbands and white men specifically, returned from war, they were often given their previously held employment positions, leaving newly widowed women to search elsewhere for any work.